 I’m lucky enough to live very close to a very large farm-based market that brings in a lot of local cauliflower with the leaves on.
 I’m always pleased to get my hands on some, because I love top-to-tail (or root-to-shoot) cooking and I get to try out fun recipes like this.
 But I’ve also stood there and watch as people pull out a nice creamy white head only to strip every leaf off and throw them into the provided bin.
 It breaks my heart a bit… but at least it gives the farm’s resident piggies something to munch on.

 Oh, and do be sure to try to work the word “brassicaceous” into your conversations this week.

-If you’re lucky enough to be able to buy local cauliflower (or to grow your own), there’s a good chance that you can get it with all of the big green outer leaves still attached.
+If you’re lucky enough to be able to buy local cauliflower (or to grow your own), there’s a good chance that you can get it with all of the big green outer leaves still attached (like the one pictured above).
 Even some big-box grocery stores might leave enough of the stalk-portion intact to give this recipe a shot.
 And if you do happen to find yourself at a farmer’s market, try to seek out cauliflower — it may be one of those commonplace vegetables, so easily taken for granted, but it can really shine when it’s fresh from the ground.